WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_38.md

 But as he drew back his hand, behold, his brother came out.
 And she said, "What a breach you have made for yourself!"
 Therefore his name was called Perez.

 ###### 30
-Afterward his brother came out with the scarlet thread on his hand, and his name was called Zerah. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Afterward his brother came out with the scarlet thread on his hand, and his name was called Zerah.

 ***